-Deciding to undertake a series of tightening actions present unique challenges for Federal Reserve policymakers.
-These challenges are both political and economic.
-Using a variety of economic and financial market metrics, this article examines how the economy and financial markets evolved in response to the five tightening episodes enacted by the FOMC since 1983.
-The primary aim is to compare the most-recent episode, from December 2015 to December 2018, with the previous four episodes.
-The findings in this article indicate that the current episode bears some resemblance to previous Fed tightening episodes, but also differs in several key dimensions.
-For example, in the first four episodes, the data show the FOMC was generally tightening into a strengthening economy with building price pressures.
-In contrast, in the fifth episode the FOMC began its tightening regime during a deceleration in economic activity and with headline and core inflation remaining well below the FOMC’s 2 percent inflation target.
+This article examines how the real economy and inflation and inflation expectations evolved in response to the six tightening episodes enacted by the FOMC since 1983.
+The findings indicate that the sixth episode (2015-2018) differed in several key dimensions compared with the previous five episodes.
+In the first five episodes, the data show the FOMC was generally tightening into a strengthening economy with building price pressures.
+In contrast, in the final episode the FOMC began its tightening regime during a deceleration in economic activity and with headline and core inflation remaining well below the FOMC’s 2 percent inflation target.
 Moreover, both short- and long-term inflation expectations were drifting lower.
-These developments helped explain why there was a one-year gap between the first and second increases in the federal funds target rate in the most-recent episode.
-Another key difference is that in three of the first four episodes, the FOMC continued to tighten after the yield curve inverted; a recession then followed shortly thereafter.
+These developments helped explain why there was a one-year gap between the first and second increases in the federal funds target rate in the final episode.
+Another key difference is that in three of the first five episodes, the FOMC continued to tighten after the yield curve inverted; a recession then followed shortly thereafter.
 However, in the final episode, the FOMC ended its tightening policy about eight months before the yield curve inverted.
-It remains to be seen if a recession follows this inversion.